5 Major Types of Climates in the World: Understand Climate Zones

 - Subtypes of polar climates

-Types of climates in the world: Tropical climates
+How many types of climates in the world?

-Tropical, or also referred to as Megathermal, climates are characterized by constant warm temperatures.
-A tropical climate zone usually has average temperatures of 64 degrees Fahrenheit (18 degrees Celsius) and above all year round.
-It also receives 59 inches (1500 millimeters) of rainfall annually, on average.
+Tropical climates, also known as constant warm temperatures, characterize Megathermal climates.
+A tropical climate zone usually has average temperatures of 64°F (18°C) and above all year round and receives 59 inches (1,500 mm) of rainfall annually.

-Well, the tropical climate zone can be found in areas around the Equator, southern portions of Asia, parts of Australia, parts of South America, the Pacific Ocean islands, and more.
-The countries that are well-known for their tropical climates are Brazil, Malaysia, Indonesia, Cameroon, the Republic of Congo, Equatorial Guinea, Gabon, etc.
+The tropical climate zone can be found around the Equator, southern portions of Asia, parts of Australia, South America, the Pacific Ocean islands, and more.

 Subtypes of tropical climates

-Tropical wet climate is hot and muggy year-round, whereas the tropical wet and dry climate features wet summers and dry winters.
-About tropical monsoon climate, this one is characterized by three main seasons of the cool dry season, hot dry season, and rainy season with uneven precipitation throughout the year.
+Tropical monsoon climate: Characterized by three main seasons: the cool dry season, hot & dry season, and rainy season, with uneven precipitation throughout the year.

 Borneo tropical rainforest, Asia

-Kuala Lumpur, Malaysia, and Belem, Brazil, are two good examples of places having a tropical rainforest climate, whereas Conakry, Guinea, and Chittagong, Bangladesh, are areas with a tropical monsoon climate.
-Well, the tropical wet and dry climates can be found in Mumbai, India, Jakarta, Indonesia, or Rio de Janeiro, Brazil, …
+Kuala Lumpur, Malaysia, and Belem, Brazil are good examples of places with a tropical rainforest climate, whereas Conakry, Guinea, and Chittagong, Bangladesh, have a tropical monsoon climate.

-The second one in this list of five primary types of climates in the world is dry climates.
-As its name would suggest, there’s very little moisture and humidity in dry climates.
-Well, the chances of precipitation are always lower than the chances of evaporation.
+As its name suggests, there’s very little moisture and humidity since moisture quickly evaporates from the air.
+The chances of precipitation are always lower than the chances of evaporation.

-Dry climates are also characterized by large ranges in daily temperatures.
-Day temperatures can reach over 120 degrees Fahrenheit (49 degrees Celsius), while night temperatures may drop to less than 100 degrees Fahrenheit (37 degrees Celsius).
-Well, that’s what is the weather like in the desert!
+Dry climates also have large daily temperature ranges.
+Day temperatures can reach over 120°F (49°C), while night temperatures may drop to less than 100°F (37°C).

-There is very little humidity in dry climates
+There is very little humidity in dry climate

-Do you know that 32.2 percent of the land on Earth is covered in dry climates?
+Did you know that 32.2% of the land on Earth is covered in dry climates?
 If a place has dry climates, it’s usually a desert!
-We can find this climate zone in Northern Mexico, central Australia, and in many other places.
+This climate zone can be found in northern Mexico, central Australia, and many other areas.

 Subtypes of dry climates

-Another one of the primary types of climates in the world is the temperate or mesothermal climates.
-Well, the term “temperate climates” is used to describe the typical weather conditions in areas with mild winters and warm, humid summers.
+Another one of the climate types of the world is the temperate or mesothermal climates.
+The term “temperate climates” describes the typical weather conditions in areas with mild winters and warm, humid summers.

 The temperate climate zones can be found in Europe and North America